 Ingredients

-- 1 Tbsp avocado oil (olive or coconut oil would work well too)
+- 1 Tablespoon avocado oil (olive or coconut oil would work well, too)

-- 1 lb ground chicken (we grind raw chicken breast or chicken thighs in our food processor)
+- 1 pound ground chicken (you can also grind raw chicken breast or chicken thighs in our food processor)

-- 6–8 oz. button or baby bella mushrooms, finely minced
+- 6-8 oz. white button mushrooms (baby bella mushrooms), finely minced

 Instructions

-- Prepare the filling by heating the oil in a medium sauté pan over medium heat.
+- Cook The Chicken.
+Start the filling by heating the oil in a large skillet or sauté pan over medium heat.
 Add chicken and cook until fully cooked all the way through, about 6-8 minutes.

-- Add mushrooms, water chestnuts, and green onions.
+- Add Veggies.
+Add mushrooms, water chestnuts, and green onions.
 Cook 3-5 minutes, or until mushrooms are softened.

-- Scoop mixture onto lettuce leaves.
+- Serve.
+Scoop meat mixture onto lettuce cups.
 Top with cilantro, if desired, and your favorite dipping sauce.

 Notes